eduardo-prjadko/el_transportes_poa/README.md

 # installation

 The step by step installation guide will cover the installation trough VSCode integration with Azure Functions.
-For a guide on development environment setup, please, follow the steps on [this tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=python).
+For a guide about development environment setup, please, follow the steps in [this tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=python).
 After completing the tutorial, you will be ready to install the **el_transportes_poa**.

 ### **Clone repository**
 Create and open a folder in VSCode.
 Open the terminal in VSCode and clone the repository to the current folder: